MyPureCloud/developer-center-blog/source/2017-08-15-automate-1st-time-configuration-wizard/index.html.md

 		return None
 ```

-This access_token is used in all the following calls in order to execute API calls to Purecloud on behalf of the logged in user.
+This access_token is used in all the following calls in order to execute API calls to Genesys Cloud on behalf of the logged in user.

-With this token, you can now query the Purecloud API and get details about this user.
+With this token, you can now query the Genesys Cloud API and get details about this user.
 Here is an example of how you can query using the **users** API with an expand parameter in order to verify if the logged in user possesses the required roles to configure your application.
 In this example, we are looking for the **Master Admin** role.

 ```{"language":"python"}